Presidential Primary Sources Project

 |March 25||Truman’s First 100 Days: Mark Adams and Angela Estep, Educators at Truman Library, Truman Presidential Library and Museum|

 Truman came into office after only 82 days as Vice President.
 He was seriously unprepared for the job.
 This session will examine Truman’s first four months as president and the momentous decisions he faced.
-This month by month account will examine documents and artifacts that examine those decisions.
+This month-by-month account will examine documents and artifacts that examine those decisions.
+View recording

 Sign up today to get started with the PPSP program.